dinky1s/dogefaucet-list/README.md

 - [Qoinpro](http://www.qoinpro.com/9ce06a581778a44005fab8f9ef69a6c8) - When you register for FREE, you get FREE Bitcoins, Litecoins, Feathercoins, and Fedoracoins!
 Plus, Worldcoin, Earthcoins and possibly Dogecoins will be coming soon.
 BUT WAIT!
 EVERY DAY, more coins are added to your account...
 FOR FREE!
 They are in beta testing now and the amounts given will be increasing soon.
 Great way to explore many different coins for FREE...did I mention, they're FREE?!!!
 Check it out here:   [Qoinpro.com](http://www.qoinpro.com/9ce06a581778a44005fab8f9ef69a6c8)

 BitCoin
-- Land of Bitcoin - One of the most comprehensive and easist to navigate mulit-faucet sites. [landofbitcoin.com](http://www.landofbitcoin.com/?r=aBnl69tztoPl2bOR)
+- Land of Bitcoin - One of the most comprehensive and easist to navigate mulit-faucet sites. [landofbitcoin.com](http://cur.lv/7n885)
+- Daily Bitcoins - very simple and easy to use [dailybitcoins.org](http://cur.lv/7n84y)
+- FreeBitcoin - Very sweet site! [freebitcoin.in](http://cur.lv/7n89k)
+- MMOclub Faucet - Works most of the time, good payouts [MMOclub.com/Faucet](http://cur.lv/7n8ag)
+- Click & Coin - uses microwallet; 100 satoshi every hour [Click & Coin](http://me.cur.lv/clickandcoin)
+- BitCoin Reserve - do easy tasks to earn BTC - Pays frequently and nicely!
+[Bitcoin Reserve](http://me.cur.lv/bitcoinreserve)

+MoonCoin
+- MoonFaucet - Rena Faucet, this one pays.
+May have to wait until you reach withdrawl limits, but they are small and easy.
+[Moon-faucet.tk](http://now.cur.lv/MoonFaucet)